 On August 3, 2019, Lewis Jay “Chip” Lose, 74, went home in the arms of his Heavenly Father at his residence surrounded by his loved ones.
 Born in Holly Ridge, North Carolina, on May 12, 1945.
 He was the oldest son of the late Lewis B. and Jane Smith Lose, and the first grandchild of Jay and Doris Smith.
 When he was four months old, Chip and his family moved back to Bellefonte, where he would reside the rest of his life.
 He would always hold a special place in his heart for his beloved North Carolina.

-To send flowers in memory of Lewis Jay "Chip" Lose, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Lewis Jay "Chip" Lose, please visit our Heartfelt Sympathies Store.

 He was a 1963 graduate of Bellefonte High School and a 1965 graduate of the Pennsylvania State University.
 In 1965, he entered into service for his “Uncle” with the United States Navy.